Chart Color Schemes

 Bateau Bay - Killarney Vale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the area: Uniting Nareen Gardens Village Redevelopment, Cynthia Street Subdivision, Red Bus Planning Proposal - 682A Coleridge Road Rezoning, and Central Coast Highway Upgrade - Wamberal to Bateau Bay.
-The following details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to impact the area.
+Notable projects include Uniting Nareen Gardens Village Redevelopment, Cynthia Street Subdivision, Red Bus Planning Proposal - 682A Coleridge Road Rezoning, and Central Coast Highway Upgrade - Wamberal to Bateau Bay.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.